 1. Fushimi Inari Taisha Shrine, Kyoto

 Known for its thousands of red torii gates that form winding tunnels through the mountain, Fushimi Inari Taisha is the main shrine dedicated to the god Inari.
-The experience of walking through these corridors is unique and offers a deep immersion in Japanese spirituality.
-This shrine is consistently rated as the number one attraction in Japan by TripAdvisor travelers.
+The experience of walking through these corridors is unique and offers a deep immersion into Japanese spirituality.
+This shrine is consistently ranked as the number one attraction in Japan by TripAdvisor travelers.

-Meaning of torii - 5 most important gates in Japan
+Meaning of Torii - 5 Largest Gates in Japan

-Meaning of Torii - 5 Biggest Portals in Japan
+Meaning of Torii – 5 Largest Gates in Japan

-The Kinkaku-ji, or Golden Pavilion, is a Zen temple covered with gold leaf that is reflected serenely in the mirror-like pond surrounding it.
-Its architectural beauty and the landscaped garden that surrounds it make it a must-see in Kyoto.
+The Kinkaku-ji, or Golden Pavilion, is a Zen temple covered in gold leaf that reflects serenely in the mirror-like water surrounding it.
+Its architectural beauty and the landscaped garden that surrounds it make it a must-visit in Kyoto.
 This temple is one of the most recommended attractions in Japan, according to tourist reviews.

 3. Himeji Castle, Himeji

 Considered the most impressive Japanese castle due to its grandeur and preservation, Himeji Castle is a UNESCO World Heritage Site.
-Its elegant white structure, often referred to as the "White Heron," attracts millions of visitors each year.
+Its elegant white structure, often called the “White Heron,” attracts millions of visitors annually.

 Things to do in May - Japan - May festivals and events